abhilash1910/SpectralEmbeddings/README.md

   ![img3](Previews/Spline_GCN_preview.PNG)

-  - ChebGCN: This is one of the most important parts of spectral GCN where Chebyshev polynomials are used instead of the laplacian.
+  - ChebGCN: This is one of the most important part of spectral GCN where Chebyshev polynomials are used instead of the laplacian.
 ChebNets are GCNs that can be used for any arbitrary graph domain, but the limitation is that they are isotropic.
 Standard ConvNets produce anisotropic filters because Euclidean grids have direction, while Spectral GCNs compute isotropic filters since graphs have no notion of direction (up, down, left, right).

   <img src="https://atcold.github.io/pytorch-Deep-Learning/images/week13/13-2/Figure2.png">